josegonzalez/cakephp-filter/README.markdown

 		$this->set(compact('filterOptions', 'posts'));
 	}
 3. Setup your view correctly:
+-Option 1: Helper
+	Use the helper In between the row with all the column headers and the first row of data add:
+		<?php echo $filter->form('Post', array('name')) ?>
+			The first parameter is the model name.
+			The second parameter is an array of fields.
+	If you don't want to filter a particular field pass null in that spot.

+-Option 2: Manually
 	<?php echo $form->create('Post', array('action' => 'index', 'id' => 'filters')); ?>
 	<table cellpadding="0" cellspacing="0">
 		<thead>